 Turkmenistan’s first president, Saparmurat Niyazov, completely suppressed dissent and eliminated any political competition, using legal and extralegal forms of harassment.
 The opposition, the dissident movement, independent journalism and civil society were completely destroyed.
 The peak of this policy was the mass repression that took place in the first half of the 2000s, when there was widespread use of fabricated criminal cases, confessions obtained through torture, closed court hearings, illegal sentences and long term imprisonment in secret prisons.

-( for Russian version of the video, click here )
+(for the Russian version of the video, click here)

-The new authorities in Turkmenistan under the leadership of President Gurbanguly Berdymukhamedov, just as in the time of Niyazov, continue to hide information about these high profile cases.
+The new authorities in Turkmenistan under the leadership of President Serdar Berdymukhamedov, just as in the time of Presidents Saparmurat Niyazov and Gurbanguly Berdymukhamedov, continue to hide information about these high-profile cases.
 In the official world of the Turkmen authorities, it is as if these people do not exist.
 In 2007 President Berdymukhamedov, in a presentation at Columbia University in New York, made the only official mention of the fate of two of these people—out of the enormous number of illegally convicted and disappeared people.
 Answering a question about the fate of Boris Shikhmuradov and Batyr Berdiev, Berdymukhamedov stated, “…I am sure that these people are alive.”1

 As difficult as it is to admit, it is possible that many of these people may have died in custody, and the authorities do not wish to disclose this information.
 By doing so, the current Turkmen authorities would accept responsibility for the repression committed by the previous regime.
 As a result of injustice, tyranny and lawlessness continue to this day.